danielhp02/spotify-lyrics/README.md

 # spotify-lyrics
-Gets current track from Spotify and then gets the lyrics from Genius
+Gets current track from Spotify, gets the lyrics from Genius and outputs to a Flask app.

 ## Dependencies
 * [spotipy](https://github.com/plamere/spotipy) - Used for getting current song data from Spotify